Kingsbury

 Kingsbury's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Kingsbury residents' health outcomes, according to AreaSearch's analysis, align with national benchmarks.
-Common health conditions are seen across both young and old age cohorts at a standard level.
-Private health cover is relatively low, with approximately 50% (~2,066 people) covered compared to Greater Melbourne's 56.7% and the national average of 55.7%.
+Kingsbury's health outcomes, based on AreaSearch's analysis, align with national benchmarks.
+Common health conditions are standard across age groups.
+Private health cover is lower than Melbourne's average at approximately 50% (~2,066 people), compared to Greater Melbourne's 56.7%.

-Mental health issues and arthritis are the most common conditions, affecting 8.1 and 7.3% respectively.
-71.8% of residents report no medical ailments, similar to Greater Melbourne's 72.6%.
+Nationally, the average is 55.7%.
+Mental health issues and arthritis are most common, affecting 8.1 and 7.3% respectively.
+Around 71.8% of residents report no medical ailments, similar to Greater Melbourne's 72.6%.
 Working-age residents have low chronic condition prevalence.
-The area has 14.9% (620 people) aged 65 and over, with health rankings broadly in line with the general population.
+The area has 14.8% aged 65 and over (616 people), with health rankings in line with the general population.

 Frequently Asked Questions - Health